Academic Policy 1405.11

 article or book submission, or similar significant scholarly work, so long as the

 item was included in the initial file.
-Such additions shall only be made up to a maximum
+Such additions shall only be made up to a

-specific instances (at a, b, and c) candidate-initiated statements shall not be included
+for these three specific instances (at a, b, and c), candidate-initiated statements

-with one’s packet once the deadline for initial submission has passed.
+shall not be included with one’s packet once the deadline for initial submission has

 - Each candidate’s packet should include the following materials along with all documentation